tom-seddon/b2/doc/Debug-version.md

 work nicely with curl's `--data-urlencode` on the command line.

-Query parameters can be supplied as part of the URL, and/or in a request body with a Content-Encoding of `application/x-www-form-urlencoded`.
-The URL parameters are treated as being supplied first, followed by any parameters from the body.
+Query parameters can be supplied as part of the URL, and/or in a request body with a `Content-Type` of `application/x-www-form-urlencoded`.
+(The URL parameters are treated as being supplied first, followed by any parameters from the body.)
+The recommended way of dealing with this is using curl's `--data-urlencode`: b2 should hopefully be able to handle the request.

 ### `launch?path=PATH`